 a bowl of warm couscous salad

-Couscous is a pretty magical form of cracked pasta (usually made from semolina), that’s extremely popular in Moroccan recipes.
+Couscous is a pretty magical form of cracked pasta (usually made from semolina), that’s extremely popular in Moroccan cuisine.

-It’s commonly served as a base for tagines and lamb dishes.
+It’s commonly served as a base for tagines and stews, most traditionally found in Morocco in this authentic couscous dish with lamb.

 bowls of couscous, spices, oil, and more